tahczeban/Pewlett-Hackard-Analysis/README.md

                                 Figure 5: Rolls to Fill

-Are there enough qualified, retirement-redy employees in the depts to mentor next-gen of Pewlett_Hackard employees?
+Are there enough qualified, retirement-ready employees in the depts to mentor next-gen of Pewlett_Hackard employees?
+According to figure 6, there are

 <img width="1440" alt="qualified staff" src="https://user-images.githubusercontent.com/90135381/146655248-9c986efe-8f5b-4dfb-a3ba-47867f017c41.png">